2. Development and Review

 4. The AMTS1 form should be completed by a scheme co-ordinator or equivalent, depending on how schemes are grouped.
-All taught schemes are subject to annual monitoring.
+All taught schemes are subject to annual monitoring this includes undergraduate schemes, postgraduate taught and franchise schemes), and a separate form should be completed for UG, PGT and Franchise schemes.
 To assist with this process AM data packs will be provided for schemes where numbers are statistically significant.

 5. As part of its consideration of AMTS2 reports, faculties may seek further clarification from departments on issues raised or require detail of action to be undertaken.
 Matters for consideration at university level will be referred to the Academic Board.
-In addition, the International and Collaborative Provision Board may seek further clarification from faculties on issues relating to collaborative partnerships.
+In addition, the Collaborative Provision Board may seek further clarification from faculties on issues relating to collaborative partnerships and franchise agreements.